asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The purpose of the `servers` object is to provide the necessary information for clients to connect to the message broker or server and participate in the message exchange or listen to the events.
 By defining multiple servers, the AsyncAPI document can accommodate different environments or deployment scenarios, such as production, staging, or development.

-The `servers` object typically includes the following properties for each server:
+Some of the fields `servers` object holds for each server object are:

 - `host`: The server host name.
 It may include the port.
 This field supports Server Variables.
 - `protocol`: The protocol or messaging protocol used by the server (e.g., AMQP, MQTT, WebSocket).